abdullahhalrashidd/abdullahhalrashidd/README.md

 - Efficient ways to write and deploy code using industry standard tools

 📚 Currently learning:
-- Microsoft Azure to build and deploy my first AI Agent
+- Microsoft Azure to build and deploy my first AI Agent to enchance my powerlifitng performance
 - C++ to build a 3D rendering software to render a simple black hole
 - VIM to edit and write code in the terminal of UNIX based systems